 Code

-# Access the model for the response variable 'y'model_y <- bace_impute2$models[["y"]] # View summary of the modelsummary(model_y)
+# Access the model for the response variable 'y' fit on the LAST chained# iteration. bace_imp() stores these as $models_last_run (one MCMCglmm# object per response variable with a formula).model_y <- bace_impute2$models_last_run[["y"]]# View summary of the modelsummary(model_y)

 Iterations = 5001:19991